-ESellers tend to focus on the pick, pack, and ship part of fulfillment operations.
-Arguably the most unheralded process is the time it takes to move products between the loading dock to warehouse shelves.
+Online sellers tend to focus on the pick, pack, and ship part of fulfillment operations.
+However, an important but often overlooked part of the fulfillment process is the time it takes to move products between the loading dock to warehouse shelves.

 This dock to stock time is even more important during the holidays.
 When products are getting snapped up online as fast as they’re being restocked in your warehouse, any delay in moving them from the loading bay to warehouse shelves will cost you.
 We know we sound like a broken record, but that translates to lost sales and maybe even lost customers because of an out of stock notice.

 Red Stag offers a 48-hour dock-to-stock guarantee to give you peace of mind that all incoming product shipments are logged into your inventory management system ASAP.
 To see how your holiday fulfillment company performs, measure how quickly they log in your inventory.

 A crucial KPI for you to consider is the delay rate.
 How many of your orders were shipped on time?
 What happened with the ones that were late?
 Your holiday 3PL partner should keep clear data on how many of your packages go out late.
 Knowing this sort of data will make it easier to measure the impact of interrupted service, which is more important than usual in the runup to Black Friday and beyond.